-- 5. The factors that must exist before it can be said that, on the balance of probabilities, hypertension or death from hypertension is connected with the circumstances of a person's relevant service are: - (a) being obese at the time of the accurate determination of hypertension; or - (b) suffering from alcohol dependence or alcohol abuse involving consumption of an average of at least 300 grams per week of alcohol (contained within alcoholic drinks), at the time of the accurate determination of hypertension; or - (c) ingesting at least 15 grams (250 mmol) of salt supplements per day on average for a continuous period of at least 6 months immediately before the accurate determination of hypertension; or - (d) suffering from renal artery stenosis at the time of the accurate determination of hypertension; or - (e) suffering from chronic renal failure at the time of the accurate determination of hypertension; or - (f) suffering from a chronic renal parenchymal disease or injury at the time of the accurate determination of hypertension; or - (g) suffering from a renin-secreting neoplasm at the time of the accurate determination of hypertension; or
+- 5. The factors that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting hypertension or death from hypertension with the circumstances of a person's relevant service are: - (a) being obese at the time of the accurate determination of hypertension; or - (b) suffering from alcohol dependence or alcohol abuse, involving consumption of an average of at least 200 grams per week of alcohol (contained within alcoholic drinks) at the time of the accurate determination of hypertension; or - (c) ingesting at least 12 grams (200 mmol) of salt supplements per day on average for a continuous period of at least 6 months immediately before the accurate determination of hypertension; or - (d) suffering from renal artery stenosis at the time of the accurate determination of hypertension; or - (e) suffering from chronic renal failure at the time of the accurate determination of hypertension; or - (f) suffering from a chronic renal parenchymal disease or injury at the time of the accurate determination of hypertension; or - (g) suffering from a renin-secreting neoplasm at the time of the accurate determination of hypertension; or

-- (h) suffering from Cushing's syndrome, primary aldosteronism, phaeochromocytoma or hypothyroidism at the time of the accurate determination of hypertension; or - (j) suffering from a collagen vascular disease with renal involvement at the time of the accurate determination of hypertension; or - (k) suffering an injury to the kidney or renal artery causing scarring of that kidney or stenosis of that artery before the accurate determination of hypertension; or - (m) undergoing treatment with a drug which has caused an increase in the blood pressure for a condition for which the drug cannot be ceased or substituted, at the time of the accurate determination of hypertension; or - (n) being obese at the time of the clinical worsening of hypertension; or - (o) suffering from alcohol dependence or alcohol abuse involving consumption of an average of at least 300 grams per week of alcohol (contained within alcoholic drinks), at the time of the clinical worsening of hypertension; or - (p) ingesting at least 15 grams (250 mmol) of salt supplements per day on average for a continuous period of at least 6 months immediately before the clinical worsening of hypertension; or - (q) suffering from chronic renal failure at the time of the clinical worsening of hypertension; or - (r) suffering from a chronic renal parenchymal disease or injury at the time of the clinical worsening of hypertension; or - (s) suffering from a renin-secreting neoplasm at the time of the clinical worsening of hypertension; or - (t) suffering from Cushing's syndrome, primary aldosteronism, phaeochromocytoma or hypothyroidism at the time of the clinical worsening of hypertension; or - (u) suffering from a collagen vascular disease with renal involvement at the time of the clinical worsening of hypertension; or
+- (h) suffering from Cushing's syndrome, primary aldosteronism, phaeochromocytoma or hypothyroidism at the time of the accurate determination of hypertension; or - (j) suffering from a collagen vascular disease with renal involvement at the time of the accurate determination of hypertension; or - (k) suffering an injury to a kidney causing scarring of that kidney or suffering an injury to a renal artery causing stenosis of that artery before the accurate determination of hypertension; or - (m) undergoing treatment with a drug for a condition for which the drug cannot be ceased or substituted and which drug has caused an increase in the blood pressure, at the time of the accurate determination of hypertension; or - (n) being obese at the time of the clinical worsening of hypertension; or - (o) suffering from alcohol dependence or alcohol abuse involving consumption of an average of at least 200 grams per week of alcohol (contained within alcoholic drinks), at the time of the clinical worsening of hypertension; or - (p) ingesting at least 12 grams (200 mmol) of salt supplements per day on average for a continuous period of at least 6 months immediately before the clinical worsening of hypertension; or - (q) suffering from chronic renal failure at the time of the clinical worsening of hypertension; or - (r) suffering from a chronic renal parenchymal disease or injury at the time of the clinical worsening of hypertension; or - (s) suffering from a renin-secreting neoplasm at the time of the clinical worsening of hypertension; or - (t) suffering from Cushing's syndrome, primary aldosteronism, phaeochromocytoma or hypothyroidism at the time of the clinical worsening of hypertension; or - (u) suffering from a collagen vascular disease with renal involvement at the time of the clinical worsening of hypertension; or

-- suffering an injury to the kidney or renal artery causing scarring of that kidney or stenosis of that artery before the clinical worsening of hypertension; or - (w) undergoing treatment with a drug which has caused an increase in the blood pressure for a condition for which the drug cannot be ceased or substituted, at the time of the clinical worsening of hypertension; or - (x) inability to obtain appropriate clinical management for hypertension.
+- suffering an injury to a kidney causing scarring of that kidney or suffering an injury to a renal artery causing stenosis of that artery before the clinical worsening of hypertension; or - (w) undergoing treatment with a drug for a condition for which the drug cannot be ceased or substituted and which drug has caused an increase in the blood pressure, at the time of the clinical worsening of hypertension; or - (x) inability to obtain appropriate clinical management for hypertension.